Remote Learning Provision

 Firefly is an online Virtual Learning Environment for students, parents and carers.
 On Firefly, you will be able to access the following:

-· Teachers will be available during timetabled lessons and throughout the normal working day.
 Any questions can be asked via Firefly.
-They can send a message or use the message options on any tasks that has been set.
+Students can send a message or use the message options on any tasks that has been set.
 If students are struggling with any aspects of remote learning, please get in touch.

 What are students expected to do?